 The Apollo Project

 The Safer Living Foundation's Apollo Project works primarily with young people living in Nottinghamshire or Derbyshire (including city centres) however we will consider referrals from outside of these areas.
 Young people of any gender can be referred to our young people’s projects provided they are aged between 12 and 18 and have shown sexually harmful behaviour, whether or not this has resulted in a caution or conviction.

 Similar to the other SLF projects, monitoring and evaluation activities will be embedded in the Apollo Project.
 These are conducted by researchers from the Sexual Offences Crime and Misconduct Research Unit (SOCAMRU) at Nottingham Trent University.

-The SLF is currently seeking ethical approval to conduct a mixed-methods design evaluation of the project.
-The quantitative strand involves an evaluation of the effectiveness of the intervention by assessing impact on measures of risk factors associated with (re)offending including attitudes towards crime, mental health, self esteem and social integration.
-These outcomes are measured by the project coordinator before, during and after a young person's time on the project if informed consent is provided.
+The quantitative strand of this process involves an evaluation of the effectiveness of the intervention by assessing impact on measures of risk factors associated with (re)offending including attitudes towards crime, mental health, self esteem and social integration.
+These outcomes are measured by the project coordinator before, during and after a young person’s time on the project if informed consent is provided.